singularity-htmagarh/open-digital-society/README.md

 - `PORT` - (optional) Port the server listens on (default 5000).
 - `NODE_ENV` - `development` or `production` (scripts set this with `cross-env`).

-Notes:
-- Replit-specific variables and code were removed from the project (`REPLIT_DOMAINS`, `REPL_ID`, Replit auth).
-If you previously relied on Replit OIDC, the integration lives in `server/replitAuth.ts` (removed) and can be restored manually.

 ## Getting started (Windows)
 1. Install dependencies
 ```powershell